divvun/GiellaLTGramTools/README.md

 Options:
 -c, --colour        Colours the output
--s, --spec PATH     Path to the .zcheck or pipeline.xml spec file.
+-s, --spec PATH     Path to the .zcheck or pipespec.xml spec file.
 Necessary
                     argument for the  xml command, useful for the yaml command when doing out of tree builds.
 -V, --variant TEXT  Which variant should be used.